bxdoan/bxdoan/README.md

 <div align="center">

-> Every child is an artist.
-The problem is how to remain an artist once he grows up.
+> Life is not measured by the number of breaths we take, but by the moments that take our breath away.

-> — Pablo Picasso —
+> — Maya Angelou —

 </div>